apache/kyuubi/docs/quick_start/quick_start.md

 The formerly created Spark application for user 'anonymous' will not be reused in this case, while a brand new application will be submitted for user 'kentyao' instead.

-Then, you can see 2 processes running in your local environment, including one `KyuubiServer` instance and 1 `SparkSubmit` or `FlinkSQLEngine` instances as the SQL engines.
+Then, you can see two processes running in your local environment, including one `KyuubiServer` instance, one `SparkSubmit` or `FlinkSQLEngine` instances as the SQL engines.

+- Spark

 ```
 75730 Jps
 70843 KyuubiServer
 72566 SparkSubmit
 ```

+- Flink

 ```
 43484 Jps